Micaeeld/EDA-Data-Science-Salaries/README.md

-# Análise Exploratória de Dados - Salários de Cientistas de Dados
+# Exploratory Data Analysis - Data Scientists Salaries

-Este notebook Python apresenta uma análise exploratória dos salários de cientistas de dados nos anos de 2020 a 2023.
-O objetivo é entender melhor como os salários estão distribuídos ao longo desses anos e identificar possíveis tendências ou padrões.
+This Python notebook presents an exploratory analysis of data scientist salaries for the years 2020-2023.
+The goal is to better understand how salaries are distributed over those years and to identify any potential trends or patterns.

-## Conjunto de dados
+## Data set

-O conjunto de dados utilizado nesta análise foi retirado do Kaggle, uma plataforma online de ciência de dados que oferece conjuntos de dados públicos e privados, além de ferramentas para análise e modelagem de dados.
-O conjunto de dados específico utilizado neste projeto pode ser encontrado em https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023.
+The dataset used in this analysis was taken from Kaggle, an online data science platform that offers public and private datasets, as well as tools for data analysis and modeling.
+The specific dataset used in this project can be found at https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023.

-## Pré-requisitos
+## Prerequisites

-Para executar este notebook, você precisará de:
+To run this notebook you will need:

 - Python 3.x
-- Pacotes do Python: pandas, numpy, matplotlib, seaborn, scipy e warnings
+- Python packages: pandas, numpy, matplotlib, seaborn, scipy and warnings

-## Como usar
+## How to use

-1. Clone este repositório em seu computador.
+1. Clone this repository on your computer.
-2. Abra o notebook `EDA Data Science Salaries.ipynb` em um ambiente de desenvolvimento Python, como o Jupyter Notebook ou o Google Colaboratory.
+2. Open the `EDA Data Science Salaries.ipynb` notebook in a Python development environment such as Jupyter Notebook or Google Collaboratory.
-3. Execute as células do notebook em ordem, acompanhando as análises e gráficos gerados.
+3. Run the notebook cells in order, following the analysis and graphs generated.

-## Contribuindo
+## Contributing

-Contribuições são bem-vindas!
-Se você encontrar algum bug ou tiver alguma sugestão de melhoria, por favor, abra uma issue no repositório ou envie um pull request.
+Contributions are welcome!
+If you find any bugs or have any suggestions for improvement, please open an issue in the repository or submit a pull request.